-For the purposes of its current mandate, “multi-centre” is defined as more than one participating Ontario centre, and “clinical trial” is defined as any research that prospectively assigns human participants to one or more health-related interventions to evaluate the effects on health outcomes.
+For the purposes of its current mandate, multi-centre is defined as more than one participating Ontario centre, and clinical trial is defined as any research that prospectively assigns human participants to one or more health-related interventions to evaluate the effects on health outcomes.
 Interventions are restricted to drugs and other biological products, surgical procedures, radiological procedures and devices.

-If you have questions about whether your study fits with OCREB’s mandate, please contact us.
-Because cooperative group studies almost always open at more than one centre in Ontario eventually, OCREB will accept the submission of all cooperative group (e.g., CCTG, NRG) multi-centre clinical trials even if a second centre has not been identified by the Provincial Applicant (PA) at the time of initial submission.
-OCREB also will accept a new study with only one participating centre providing the sponsor is actively looking for and is confident that a second centre will agree to participate.
+OCREB will accept a new study with only one confirmed participating centre, providing the sponsor is actively looking for and is confident that a second centre will agree to participate.
+Because cooperative group studies generally include more than one centre in Ontario, OCREB will accept the submission of all cooperative group (e.g., CCTG, NRG) multi-centre clinical trials even if a second centre has not been identified by the Provincial Applicant (PA) at the time of initial submission.

 How to Apply

 Applications to OCREB must be prepared and submitted in CTO Stream – CTO’s online submission system – using the CTO Stream clinical trial application forms.
 For information about CTO Stream, go to www.ctontario.ca/streamlined-research-ethics-review-system/cto-stream/cto-stream-overview/.
 For questions related to CTO Stream, contact CTO Support at 1-877-715-2700 or firstname.lastname@example.org.

 NOTE.
 All OCREB requirements as found in its policies, procedures and consent form templates remain in effect.